Arriva Yorkshire: Brands

 Arriva Yorkshire uses the Sapphire brand to differentiate premium services, with buses fitted with E-leather seats, free WiFi access, charging points, and audio-visual next stop announcements.
 Routes 110, from Wakefield to Leeds, 106, from Wakefield to Hall Green (audio-visual next stop only), 163 and 166, from Castleford to Leeds, 229, from Huddersfield to Leeds, 231 and 232, from Wakefield to Huddersfield, and route 415, from Selby to York, are branded Sapphire.

 Arriva Yorkshire also formerly ran buses in Arriva Max branding, featuring similar premium features to Sapphire-branded buses.
 Services were also marketed as "Grand Yorkshire Connections", emphasising the larger network of branded routes.
-This branding is being phased out as a result of the rebranding of the wider Arriva operation in 2017.
+This branding was phased out as a result of the rebranding of the wider Arriva operation in 2017.

 The third sub brand used by Arriva was the high-frequency Frequenta, formerly used on routes 148 and 149 between Wakefield, Pontefract and Knottingley, with services timetabled to run every 10 minutes.